KIPP Denver Collegiate High School (9 – 12)

 Academics

 Students at KIPP Denver Collegiate High School participate in our AP for All program.
 As part of this initiative, 100% of our 10th-12th grade students take at least one AP class.
-All classes from 9th through 12th grade are designed to teach students the knowledge and skills necessary to succeed in Advanced Placement courses, which can be used for college credit at many colleges and universities.
-Students take a variety of elective classes, including creative writing, social justice, drawing and ceramics, theater, choir, and 5 different PE classes.
+All AP test costs are covered by KIPP Colorado, which can be used for college credit at many colleges and universities.

 Clubs & Activities